• Epidemiology

 1. Most specific for hepatocyte injury

-1. Less specific than ALT (present outside liver)
+1. Less specific than ALT (present in Muscle, Kidney and brain)

 2. Non-liver causes include Celiac Sprue, Hemolysis, Dermatomyositis, tissue infarction, Hyperthyroidism